Rickling, Essex: Landmarks

 All Saints' Church, Rickling, a Grade I listed building, is a 13th-century flint church, although the nave's unusual proportions may indicate a pre-conquest date.
 The chancel, south aisle and west tower were built in 1340.
 There were later alterations in the 15th and 16th centuries, with further additions and restoration in the 19th century.
-Significant features include the 14th-century chancel screen and the pulpit.
+Significant features include the 14th-century chancel screen and pulpit.

 Rickling Hall, a Grade II* listed farmhouse, stands on the site of a former castle and includes a moated castle mound to the south of the present building.
 Rickling and Rickling Green contain a number of other listed buildings, many of them dating from the 17th century.